OlivierJM/previewer/README.md

     }
 ]
 ```

-In the above example, the property name is makrdown instead of content, this too is supported as long as the provided content is valid markdown.
+In the above example, the property name is markdown instead of content, this too is supported as long as the provided content is valid markdown.

 ## Feedback

 If you have any feedback, please reach out to us at manolivier93@gmail.com or create an issue.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)